 To a Westerner, Tui Na is the form of Asian bodywork most closely resembling conventional western massage.
 Many of the techniques are similar — gliding (known as effleurage or Tui), kneading (petrissage or Nie), percussion (tapotement or Da), friction, pulling, rotation, rocking, vibration, and shaking.
 Despite the similarities, the intent of Tui Na is more specifically therapeutic than the simple relaxation of a Swedish-style massage.
-(See Tui Na Massage: Rebalancing Your Energy and Tui Na Acupressure Self Massage.)
+(See Tui Na Massage: Rebalancing Your Energy, Tui Na Acupressure Self Massage, and Tui Na Resources.)

 One of Tui Na’s advantages over simple massage is its ability to focus on specific problems, especially chronic pain associated with the muscles, joints, and skeletal system.
 It’s especially effective for joint pain (such as arthritis), sciatica, muscle spasms, and pain in the back, neck, and shoulders.
 It also helps chronic conditions such as insomnia, constipation, headaches (including migraines), and the tension associated with stress.

 Tui Na does not simply work on the muscles, bones, and joints.
 It works with the energy of the body at a deeper level.
 As the practitioner senses the client’s body with her hands, she is able to assess the distribution of energy and affect its flow.